Ian Hancock: Romani studies

 Hancock has published more than 300 books and articles on the Romani people and language (particularly the Vlax dialect).
 These works analyse the Romani people through not only Romani linguistics but also history, anthropology, and genetics.
 He has also appeared in the documentary American Gypsy.
 He is currently writing a book called On Romani Origins and Identity.

 Hancock supports some of Ralph Lilley Turner's views on Romani history based on the Romani language.
 In particular, Hancock agrees that the Dom left India much earlier than the Romani people i.e. before 1000 AD.
 In fact, he claims that the Indian musicians mentioned in the Shah-Nameh and the atsingani mentioned in The Life of St. George the Anchorite, both of which were previously believed to be ancestors of the Romani people, may have been the ancestors of the Domari people but not of the Romani people.
 He considers it possible that the Lom split off from the Romani people on reaching Armenia.

 Contrary to the popular view that the Romani people are descended from low-caste Indians who brought their occupations to Europe, he argues that the Romani people are descended from Indian prisoners of war of Mahmud of Ghazni.
 As evidence, he points to the presence of Indic words specifically of military origin and to a Banjara oral legend telling of Rajputs who left India through the Himalayas during the Ghaznavid invasions and never returned.

 He also believes that the Romani language originates in a koine language, which he calls "Rajputic," between the many Indian languages spoken by the prisoners of war.
 He finds it thus similar to several other Indian languages, especially Hindustani.

 As for Romani history, he points out a "Pariah syndrome" throughout time and space, culminating in the attempted genocide at the hands of Nazi authorities that was simultaneous to that of the Jews and part of the same "Final Solution of the Jewish and Gypsy Problem" project.

+One of Hancock's papers was cited by the Supreme Court of Canada in R v Krymowski, a case interpreting Canada's hate speech laws.
+The Court concluded that references to "gypsies" can be taken to mean a reference to the Romani people, bringing them within the protection of the Criminal Code provision.